 - Only one application per residence will be permitted.

-The program’s first prioritization is payment assistance for renters behind on rent.
-Financial assistance for rental arrears can be from April 2020 to March 2021, and not to exceed twelve months.
+The program's first prioritization is payment assistance for renters behind on rent.
+Financial assistance for rental arrears can be from April 2020 through March 2022, and not to exceed fifteen months.

-- If the landlord accepts participation in the program, SBCS will compensate 80% of an eligible household’s rental arrears accumulated from April 2020 to March 2021.
-The landlord must agree to accept the 80% payment as payment in full of the rental debt owed by the tenant, which means the landlord forgives the remaining 20% debt.
+- If the landlord accepts participation in the program, SBCS will compensate 100% of an eligible household’s rental arrears accumulated from April 2020 through March 2022.
+The landlord must agree to accept the payment as payment in full of the rental debt owed by the tenant.
 The rental arrears will be paid directly to the landlord.

 - The landlord does not have to participate in the program.
-If the landlord declines participation in the program, SBCS can compensate 25% of the eligible household’s monthly rental arrears accumulated from April 2020 to March 2021.
+If the landlord declines participation in the program, SBCS can compensate 100% of the eligible household’s monthly rental arrears accumulated from April 2020 through March 2022.
 In this situation, payment of rental arrears can be paid directly to the tenant.

-The program’s second prioritization, if funding is still available, is payment assistance for renters behind on utility payments.
-Financial assistance for utility arrears can be from April 2020 to March 2021, and not to exceed twelve months.
+The program's second prioritization, if funding is still available, is payment assistance for renters behind on utility payments.
+Financial assistance for utility arrears can be from April 2020 through March 2022, and not to exceed twelve months.
 The utility arrears will be paid directly to the utility company.

 - Applicable utilities and home energy costs include separately stated electricity, gas, water and sewer, trash removal, and energy costs, such as fuel oil.